CSCI 256: Algorithm Design and Analysis

 in this class.
 Participation can take various forms such as coming to class prepared, staying engaged during lectures,

 answering and asking questions, attempting optional challenge problems on problem sets, keeping

 me informed of class absences, and showing up to instructor/TA office hours.

 Active class participation does not mean dominating discussions, or interjecting your peers but being a thoughtful participant in creating a vibrant, positive and inclusive classroom environment.

 Midterm and Final Exam.
-The midterm exam will be a cumulative, open-book exam and will be held on the evening of Friday, October 25.
+The midterm exam will be a cumulative exam and will be held on the evening of Thursday, March 19.
 There are two exam slots to accommodate different schedules: 5.10 pm - 7.10 pm and 7.15 pm - 9.15 pm.
-Both exams will be held in TCL 202.
-There will be no lecture on the day of the exam.
-If you anticipate any conflicts with this date/time, you must inform me no later than Sept 25 to arrange alternate accommodations.
-The final exam will be a cumulative, open-book, self-scheduled 2.5 hour exam and will be held during the final exam period.
+Both exams will be held in TBD.
+One lecture during the upcoming weeks will be canceled to compensate for the evening exam, tentatively scheduled as April 13, 2020.
+If you anticipate any conflicts with this date/time, you must inform me no later than March 1st to arrange alternate accommodations.
+The final exam will be a cumulative self-scheduled 2.5 hour exam and will be held during the final exam period.